mateuszjurewicz/notes_public/notes/English Vocabulary.md

 kapusta & sałata
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
+- `coup de grâce`
+a blow of mercy, a death blow to end someone's suffering.
 - `deciduous`
 of trees, having leafs and shedding them in autumn.
 Antonym of `evergreen`.
+- `demitasse`
+a small cup used for drinking espresso coffee.
 - `derrière`
 the part of the body a person sits on (the buttocks, the rear, the rump).
 - `dotage`